Archive for September, 2004

 Enterprise IT decision making

-I am an enterprise architect, and it’s sometimes a challenge to balance making the right technical choice with the right choice.
+I am an enterprise architect, and its sometimes a challenge to balance making the right technical choice with the right choice.
 David Chappell talks about this in the context of Open Source J2EE.

 I’ve gotten some interesting comments from readers of my latest column in Application Development Trends.
 The major complaint is that I didn’t give enough weight to the role that open source J2EE technologies like Tomcat and JBoss play in this market, describing it instead as controlled by IBM and BEA